 2. Pesticides.
 There are also concerns that some distributors are cutting agave syrup with corn syrup - how often and to what extent is anyone’s guess.
 In addition, the FDA has refused shipments of agave syrup due to excessive pesticide residues.

-Any concerns are due only to rumors such as this.
-Loving Earth’s Agave Syrup is 100% pure from the agave plant with no additives whatsoever.
+Any concerns are due only to rumours such as this.
+Both our wild & our blue agave syrup is 100% pure from the agave plant with no additives whatsoever.
 We would be very interested in his source of information about the FDA refusing shipments.
 We know without a doubt that none of our shipments have ever been refused and turned back, and know of no others that have been either.
 We believe Dr Mercola would post a fact or cite an example if he had one.

 3. Saponins.
 Agave is known to contain large amounts of saponins.
 Saponins are toxic steroid derivatives, capable of disrupting red blood cells and producing diarrhea and vomiting.
 There is also a possible link between saponins and miscarriage by stimulating blood flow to the uterus, so if you’re pregnant, you should definitely avoid agave products.